sagarvermaoz/mtdatprj/README.md

 e.g. ./MtdataApp -p /dev/tnt2

 # Build
-clone the complete repo to a directory and give following commands-
+Clone the complete repo to a directory and give following commands-
 $ make clean
 $ make all